Brac24/rpi-specialization-coursera/Course1_Beginning_Custom_Projects_Raspberry_Pi/README.md

 To run the react web server run: npm run dev
 Before that we need to run: npm install which should install all the node packages required for the react application.

+In the react-with-flask/api directory you need to create a python virtual environment with python3 -m venv venv and then run pip install falask python-dotenv.

+Then activate venv from the api directory with source venv/bin/activate

 In the react-wit-flask directory we need to open two terminal and run the following: npm run dev (Runs the front end) npm run api (Runs the flask back end)